 Cadiz also hosts a wild and witty Carnival in February/March – one of the biggest events on the Spanish cultural calendar.
 That’s possibly the best time to come outside of the warmer period from late Spring to early Autumn when you can properly enjoy the beaches.

 4. Sierra Nevada

 It’s a little known fact that Southern Spain is home to the highest mountains on the Iberian Peninsular with excellent skiing and hiking opportunities little more than an hour from the Costa del Sol.
-A visit to the Sierra Nevada is easily combined with a trip to Granada, as the city lies on its foothills and some of the peaks, which are upwards of 3,000km tall are easily visible from the city on a clear day.
+A visit to the Sierra Nevada is easily combined with a trip to Granada, as the city lies on its foothills.
+Some of the peaks, which are upwards of 3,000 km tall, are easily visible from the city on a clear day.

 As well as the snow sports and ski resorts, the Sierra Nevada is where you will find some of the best villages to visit in Andalusia.
 Capileira, Bubión and Pampaneira are among the most charming.